parker-emily/REX-goldenrod/README.md

 ### L2 ###
 The L2 scripts take the cleaned data and analyze/plot it.
 The scripts are named with respect to their response variable, and contain code for both statistical analysis and figure making.

-*file name incoming* is an optional cleaning script that unifies some metadata columns across all L1 files.
-This includes adding year columns to datasets that don't have them, capitalizing all subplot letters, and renaming the LTER treatment column to the standardized T7.
-This is an optional script, and does not affect any figures or analyses.

 ## Contributors: ##
 PI: Phoebe L. Zarnetske